yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 ```

-    This
-    0
-    is
-    1
-    Python
-    2

 Build a list that contains all the courses that you are taking this semester, and print them.
-Every time you print a course number add the phrase `In Spring 2017, I am taking:`
+Every time you print a course number add the phrase `In Spring 2018, I am taking:`

 ```python
 # Your code here

 ```

-#### 9. Functions
+### Functions
 Functions allow a programmer to write reusable code to perform a single action.
 Functions provide better modularity for your application and a high degree of code reusing.
 Once a function is defined, it can be called by typing the name of the function and passing the arguments.
 For example, Python gives you many built-in functions like **print()**.
 Functions can just perform an operation, or they can return values.

 Functions are defined using the key work **def**.